stellar/django-polaris/README.md

 ## Running the project locally with Docker
 The project can be run via Docker Compose.
 We recommend this approach for easier use.
 1. Install Docker Compose following the appropriate instructions [here](https://docs.docker.com/compose/install/)
+1. You'll need a `.env` file (or the equivalent env vars defined).
+We provide a sample one, which you can copy and modify: `$ cp .env.example .env`
+1. Modify the Stellar account in `.env` as below.
+1. Modify the `SERVER_JWT_KEY` to a more secure phrase, to allow for more secure SEP-10 authentication.
 1. Build the Docker image, from the root directory: `docker-compose build`
 1. Set up the Django admin user, from the root directory: `docker-compose run web pipenv run python src/manage.py createsuperuser`
 1. Run the Docker image, from the root directory: `docker-compose up`